Professional Volunteering Opportunities in Social Work, Jamaica

 Here you will find answers to the following questions:

-How can volunteer social workers help in Romania?
+How can volunteer social workers help in Jamaica?

 You can use your knowledge and training to help local staff as a volunteer social worker.
-You can work on tasks such as:
+At the CDA you can work on tasks such as:

-This project runs all year and we are completely flexible about dates.
-You decide how much time you can spare and we will help you get the most out of it.
+The CDA project runs all year and we are completely flexible about dates.
+The SIGHT-C project is available from the second week in January to the end of June and the second week in September until the second week in December.
+On both projects you decide how much time you can spare and we will help you to get the most out of it.

 What will I gain from this project?

-You will spend time in local communities, learning about a new culture and way of life.
-Staff and patients will want to hear about your life back home and your family and friends.
+Whichever placement you join, you will spend time in local communities, learning about a new culture and way of life.
+Staff, children and families will want to hear about your life back home and your family and friends.
 We call this ‘cultural exchange’ and we think it helps our volunteers gain a new perspective on life.

 What will Projects Abroad PRO provide?

 We have over 20 years’ experience of running volunteer projects.
-We provide you with the following support to make sure your time in Romania is successful and enjoyable:
+We provide you with the following support to make sure your time in Jamaica is successful and enjoyable:

-- Safe accommodation with a Romanian family close to your project.
+- Safe accommodation with a Jamaican family close to your project.

 - Friendly and dedicated local staff available to help 24 hours a day.